Magicianred/Xnowi_PHP/README.md

 Xnowi is a library, you can include it in your project and call the method for transform XML through XSL for generate a new version of source.

+You can show a [Demo site with Xnowi](http://simone.paolucci.name/xnowi/home.php).

 ## Required
 - PHP > 5.6
 - XSL ext by php.ini